browndw/docuscope-ca-online/paper/paper.md

 # Implementation

 Python 3.11 stack: spaCy plus a DocuScope extension for joint linguistic/rhetorical tagging; Polars for columnar data processing [@polars2023]; Streamlit for the interface [@streamlit2023]; Plotly for visualization; `docuscospacy` for tag generation.
 Parsing and metric computation are isolated from presentation so the same core serves both UI and scripted contexts.
 The API/CLI expose only the minimal surface required for ingestion, parsing, metrics, and export.
 Tests exercise parsing, session persistence, and analysis routines.
+To keep reviewers offline, the repository bundles the production DocuScope spaCy models under `webapp/_models/`.

 ## Ecosystem